PumasAI-Labs/NLME-Model/docs/instructors.md

 Once users are familiar with the NMTRAN format dataset, introduce the `read_pumas` function to parse NMTRAN-formatted `DataFrame`s into a `Population`.
 Go over the `read_pumas`' docstring (`?read_pumas`) with extra attention on the keyword arguments.
-The keyword arguments that you should focus are:
+The keyword arguments that you should focus on are:

 - `observations`
 - `covariates`